 A few days ago, the Hasson & Wong clinic announced on its blog that topical finasteride was finally a done deal and available with a prescription GLOBALLY!
-However, their blog post was later removed from their website!!
-You can find more details of this development on the forum thread on hairlosstalk as well as on the forum thread on baldtruthtalk.
+However, their blog post was later removed from their website!

 Dr. Hasson Explains

 Since Dr. Hasson posted on this blog before and I had talked to him about this via phone in the past too, I decided to call him last Thursday and find out more about why that blog post was removed.
-Luckily, he was kind enough to talk to me right away (previously it had taken me a few tries before getting in touch with him due to his busy schedule).
+Luckily, he was kind enough to talk to me right away.

 According to Dr. Hasson, the reason that the blog post was removed is due to some legal issues and clarifications that are still pending.
 Throughout the course of developing this topical product, their clinic has had to deal with numerous regulations.
 I assume that they have to adhere to Canadian regulations, European regulations, and perhaps even US regulations.
 Dr. Hasson mentioned numerous hurdles and headaches involved in following all these protocols.